Military injury compensation claims

-Our military personal injury claims team includes former British armed forces and MoD Claims Department personnel who have considerable expertise and understanding of a wide range of military accident, injury and illness cases.
+Our military personal injury claims team understands a wide range of military accidents, injury and illness cases, in particular accidents involving:

-If you or a member of your family are in this situation you may be entitled to receive military injury compensation and/or military disability compensation for:
+If you or a member of your family are in this situation you may be entitled to receive compensation and/or military disability compensation for:

-We offer free legal advice without the jargon to help you understand if you have a claim for compensation, and our No Win No Fee agreements cover all the legal expenses, win or lose.
+We offer free legal advice without the jargon to help you understand if you have a claim for compensation.
+If your claim is unsuccessful, there is no financial risk to you as all your legal fees will be covered*.

-If we take on your military injury claim you will have designated Military Injury Claims Solicitor who will want to meet with you to fully understand your situation.
-Your Co-op Legal Solicitor has a dedicated team of legal, medical and military claims experts to ensure that we can deliver the best service possible in pursuing your personal injury claim against MoD.
+If we take on your military injury claim you will have designated Solicitor who will want to meet with you to fully understand your situation.
+Your Co-op Solicitor has a dedicated team of legal, medical experts to ensure that we can deliver the best service possible in pursuing your personal injury claim against MoD.

 Our expert team will listen to the circumstances and details of what happened to you, and provide you with a no nonsense opinion on your prospects of making a successful personal injury claim against the Ministry of Defence.